 Natural vs Performance

 For those interested in designing or constructing homes that are cold climate responsible, there is a trade-off to consider.
-Not all building assemblies are both natural and high-performing, which makes the discussion of “Natural vs. Performance” particularly relevant.
+Few building assemblies are both natural and high-performing, which makes the discussion of “Natural vs. Performance” particularly relevant.

 The most responsible design minimizes environmental impact over time.
-In certain cases, non-natural construction materials outperform natural methods.
-When this occurs, it is essential to evaluate material trade-offs.
+In certain cases, non-natural construction materials might outperform natural methods per cost.
+When this occurs, it is essential to evaluate these trade-offs.
 The overarching goal is to reduce the project’s negative impact as much as possible—a principle that guides Galczynski in every project.
+Yes, it would be lovely to design every project as natural and high-performance, but there needs to be a holistic understanding of cost and design impact.

-Throughout the design process, there are numerous opportunities to make responsible choices, from selecting construction materials and windows/doors to determining scale and other critical factors.
-As the project progresses, these decisions are made carefully considering the owner’s values in health, performance, and function.
+Throughout the design process, there are numerous opportunities to make smart choices, from material selection to window / door performance.
+As the project progresses, decisions are made considering the owner’s values in cost, design, health, performance, and function.